SOHU-Co/kafka-node/README.md

     fetchMinBytes: 1,
     // The maximum bytes to include in the message set for this partition.
 This helps bound the size of the response.
     fetchMaxBytes: 1024 * 10,
-    // If set true, consumer will fetch message from the given offset in the payloads
-    fromOffset: false,
     // If set to 'buffer', values will be returned as raw buffer objects.
     encoding: 'utf8'
 }